Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 Swamp Kauri is suitable for turning and carving.

-The minerals absorbed while in the swamp, makes it more absrasive on tools but adds an interesting additional lustre & dimension to the colours which vary from dark brown to green.
+in the swamp, makes it more absrasive on tools but adds an interesting

 When working this timber it is possible for dust to irritate the nose.